dotlattice/LatticeObjectTree/README.md

 var differences = new ObjectTreeEqualityComparer().FindDifferences(new { a = 1, b = 2 }, new { a = 2, b = 2});
 ```

 That comparison will give you a list of differences.
-For this example, that looks like this:
+For this example, writing those differences to the console would give you strings like this:

 ```
 <root>.a: expected value "1" but was "2".